Reviewed by

 We're the highest-rated No Win No Fee medical negligence solicitors on Trustpilot

-As reputable, trusted medical negligence lawyers, we take preventable injuries to mother during childbirth very seriously.
+As reputable, trusted medical negligence lawyers, we take preventable injuries to mothers during childbirth very seriously.

-During delivery, sometimes forceps are used during to ease a baby’s head.
-Forceps are smooth metal instruments designed to fit precisely around a baby’s head and are should be used to assist the birth.
+During delivery, sometimes forceps are used to ease a baby’s head.
+Forceps are smooth metal instruments designed to fit precisely around a baby’s head and should be used to assist the birth.

-Ventouse, or a vacuum cup, delivery can also cause injuries during childbirth when used negligently.
-You may be entitled to claim compensation if you have been a victim of negligent use of these tools.
+Ventouse or vacuum cup delivery can also cause injuries during childbirth when used negligently.
+You may be entitled to claim compensation if you have suffered from negligent use of these tools.

 The ventouse (vacuum cup) can be carefully attached to the baby’s head by suction.
 However, if there is evidence to suggest this was not carried out with a duty of care, we want to know.